 The Fulbright Scholar Program (FSP) offers U.S. faculty, administrators, and professionals grants to lecture, conduct research in a wide variety of academic and professional fields, or to participate in seminars.
 FSP is administered by the Council for International Exchange of Scholars (CIES), the scholar branch of the Institute of International Education.

-The updated Fulbright U.S. Scholar Catalog of Awards for the 2020-2021 competition is available now!
+The updated Fulbright U.S. Scholar Catalog of Awards for the 2020-2021 competition is available online.
 Potential applicants can view a list of upcoming webinars and archive of past programs @ https://www.cies.org/event-type/webinar-schedule.

 A full list of programs (current & past) available to U.S. scholars, administrators, (non-U.S.) visiting scholars, and U.S. institutions can be found @ http://www.cies.org/programs.

-For the 2020-2021 FSP competition, awards available to UW-Madison scholars include:
+For the 2020-2021 FSP competition, awards available to UW-Madison scholars included: